Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* We will create another method, which will declare the state the enemy will be in, and what protocols it should follow through switch statements whilst also allowing the gameobject to move in certain cases and setting the enemies speed in those cases.
+* We will create another method, which will declare the state the enemy will be in, and what protocols it should follow through `switch statements` whilst also allowing the `GameObject` to move in certain cases and setting the enemy's speed in those cases.

 ```C#
     void SetState(EnemyState NewState) // setting the enemy state, idle, stray, attacking